About Giovanni Virgiglio

 “I’m responsible for helping to materialize our shared vision and determine the direction we take, which are pretty high stakes,” he says.
 “I need to have access to the best of the best, and this program is doing that for me.”

-The hallmark of the program, in Superintendent Virgiglio’s view, is learning from the collective experiences of others in the program.
+The hallmark of the program, in Virgiglio’s view, is learning from the collective experiences of others in the program.
 And for someone with 5,000 students to look out for, that’s mightily important.

 “It’s been extremely engaging and purposeful.
 The assignments, the group projects, the classroom interactions, it’s all been relevant and timely for me in my role as a system leader.”